 As an HR professional, you will have the opportunity to make a positive impact on employees and the overall company or organization you support.

 Like with many professions, the COVID-19 pandemic has caused a ripple effect within the way work in human resources is conducted.
 Trends have developed that are more focused on employees, technology and a positive work culture.

-In a recent article by online career resource, Zippa, Daemen College’s own Karen Sharp-Price, an instructor/career consultant for the business department as well as an alumna of the college, dove deeper into identifying and explaining top trends for the future of HR.
+In a recent article by online career resource, Zippa, Daemen University’s own Karen Sharp-Price, an instructor/career consultant for the business department as well as an alumna of the university, dove deeper into identifying and explaining top trends for the future of HR.

 Increased Value on Company Culture

 Now, more than ever, new employees want a sense of belonging at their company to feel like they are truly part of a greater community.

 This process starts with onboarding.
 In order to pave the way for a smooth transition, onboarding programs need to begin in companies before an employee even officially starts working, Price explained.

 “Company culture has become one of the first things you will hear people talk about when discussing different companies,” Price stated.
 “The company’s identity is firmly identified by the type of culture it has created.
 It is one of the most important things that the human resources profession will need to keep its pulse on now and in the coming years because people want to identify with a company that has similar behaviors and beliefs.”

 The next generation of job seekers are putting professional development training at the top of their list when looking for a new place to work, said Price.
 Therefore, companies need to have some type of program to keep employees engaged and allow for their professional growth.

 With new technology in the human resources field, HR professionals are able to provide a solution to this need for development opportunities.